 These days, the results are mostly the same no matter which variation you choose.
 So, with the industry and our favorite search engine on our side, the hyphen disappeared.

 AP regularly makes updates to hyphen usage.
 For example, in 2019 they told us not to use a hyphen when talking about quarters, then reversed it later on, making hyphens appropriate in instances such as “first-quarter touchdown” and “third-quarter earnings.”
 So let’s just say that proper hyphen usage is fluid, to put it lightly.

 Download a FREE copy of 7 Ways to Monetize your Portal Audience, and discover how today's top publishers are generating revenue through memberships, events, clubs, sponsorships, and more.

 Language is Always Changing, Faster Than Ever Before

 We’re a fairly adaptable species when it comes to language.
 People born in the southern United States have a different accent than those who grew up in New York City, but some people say that spending just a week or two in the south is enough for them to pick up a slight southern drawl.

 So what happened to the hyphen in e-mail?
 When was the last time you took the time to find your dash button and place it between e and mail?
 When you Google the term, it doesn’t yet ask “did you mean email?” but it does give you a page full of results for “email.”
 The Oxford English Dictionary dropped the hyphen an 2007, but AP didn’t make the switch until 2011.

 As if we needed final permission from the Grey Lady herself, The New York Times made an announcement in October of 2013 that they’d stop using hyphens in e-mail.
-We accept the declaration, but email service providers have been calling themselves email service providers for some time.
+We accepted the declaration, but email service providers had been calling themselves email service providers for some time.